 If the landlord knew the banister was there, has had ample time to fix it, and it’s not your responsibility to upkeep the facility, then there is a case for negligence there, and you may be entitled to damages.
 However, you’ll need the services of a premises liability lawyer.

 Insurance companies will try all sorts of schemes and tactics to get out of paying injury claims, and you need someone who knows how to prove negligence and who can fight for your rights to the bitter end.
-You’re the victim of an injury; don’t be a victim of insurance companies too.
+If you are suffering from an accident that wasn’t your fault, don’t let insurance companies prolong that suffering.
 Contact Childs, Bishop & White for a free case consultation today.